NoonanL/TEmPoSmgr/README.md

 # TEmPoSmgr
 TEmPoS Management Tool

-Version 0.1
+Version 0.1<br>

-Functionality:
+Functionality:<br>
-Existing users can log into the Manager Application.
+Existing users can log into the Manager Application. <br>
-Users with admin status can access the Admin Settings menu from the home page.
+Users with admin status can access the Admin Settings menu from the home page.<br>
-Users with admin status can create new users with a username, password and admin status.
+Users with admin status can create new users with a username, password and admin status.<br>
-Users with admin status can edit existing users' username.
+Users with admin status can edit existing users' username.<br>
-Users with admin status can edit existing users' admin status.
+Users with admin status can edit existing users' admin status.<br>
-Users with admin statuc can delete existing user accounts.
+Users with admin statuc can delete existing user accounts. <br>